Scoping a Crypto Accounting Engagement: Volume, Complexity, Access (2026)

 Sources

-- Crypto engagement effort scales with on-chain complexity (chains, wallets, DeFi depth, historical state, data access), not revenue/transaction count — same-revenue clients can differ by an order of magnitude
+- Crypto engagement effort scales with on-chain complexity (chains, wallets, DeFi depth, historical state, data access) rather than revenue or transaction count, so two same-revenue clients can differ by an order of magnitude.

-- Discovery captures wallet/exchange count and type, chains, volume, activity kinds, history depth and prior reconciliation, and grantable access — measure complexity before pricing (firm-specific checklist)
+- Discovery captures wallet and exchange count and type, chains, volume, activity kinds, history depth and prior reconciliation, and grantable access.
+The aim is to measure complexity before pricing, on a firm-specific checklist.

-- Historical unreconciled multi-chain state is a separate remediation phase to scope/price apart; incomplete data access is a scope/risk factor (books cannot reconcile to chain without complete access)
+- Unreconciled multi-chain historical state is a separate remediation phase to scope and price apart; incomplete data access is a scope and risk factor, because the books cannot reconcile to the chain without complete access.

-- DAC8 in force 1 January 2026, first automatic exchange 2027 — reconciliation/readiness is part of many crypto scopes; acceptance/pricing are firm judgements governed by professional rules, jurisdiction-specific — not professional advice
+- DAC8 (in force 1 January 2026, first automatic exchange 2027) makes reconciliation and readiness part of many crypto scopes; the directive text is linked in the DAC8 client-readiness guide.
+Acceptance and pricing remain firm judgements governed by professional rules and are jurisdiction-specific.
+This is not professional advice.

 Building a Crypto Accounting Practice: What an Accounting Firm Actually Needs (2026)